CheesecakeTV/SwiftGUI-Docs/01 Basic tutorials/01 Getting-started.md

 E.g.: Not sure of the standard background-color?
 Just use `.get_option`.

-If you know tkinter:\
+(If you know tkinter)\
 `.get_option` also returns options from the underlying tkinter-widget, if the option wasn't set by SwiftGUI.

 E.g.: The option for background-color is called `background_color` in SwiftGUI, but `bg` in Tkinter.
-That means, `.get_option("bg")` will return that configuration directly from the tkinter-widget using `tk_widget.cget(key)`.
+That means, `.get_option("bg")` will return that configuration directly from the tkinter-widget using `tk_widget.cget("bg")`.

 # Where to now?
-This library offers A LOT more while still being easy to use.
+This library offers A LOT, while still being (relatively) easy to use.

 I highly recommend reading every single basic tutorial.
-You will be able to use the package pretty well just from these.
+You will be able to use the package pretty well just from these.\
-However, the later ones might require a better understanding of Python than this one.
+However, the later ones might require a better understanding of Python.
+Still, read them and find out what SwiftGUI has to offer.

+Elements have a lot of options, but most of them are only related to its appearance.
+However, a lot of elements have some unexpected features you should know about.
+So just read over the element-tutorials, you'll definetly find some features you didn't know existed.

+The advanced tutorials are not necessarely more difficult, but explain more advanced functionality.
-The Elements itselves have a lot more functionality than you'd expect.
+"Specific" might be a more fitting expression than "advanced".
-You might have been implementing features that are already implemented, because you didn't know.\
-If you want to dive deeper into that, read the Element tutorials.\
-It's not about remembering all of it, it's about knowing what's possible.

-The advanced tutorials explain how the package itself works, so you will be able to create your own widgets, or even packages that derive from SwiftGUI.
+Again, just see what's possible, maybe you'll find something you like.

-If you have any questions, feel free to ask them in the GitHub Forum.\
+**If you have any questions, feel free to ask them in the GitHub Forum**.\
-I also appreciate any ideas and ciricism.
+I like to say "There definetly are stupid questions, but everyone needs to begin somewhere".\
+This is not StackOverflow.
+I'm happy about everyone who uses SwiftGUI and won't tear you apart for stupid questions.

 Have fun!